checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 ---

 Checkly natively supports running browser checks using Playwright Test Runner, allowing you to write tests and use assertions using the popular testing framework.
-Read more on how to usitilise Playwright Test best in the [official documentation](https://playwright.dev/docs/writing-tests).
+Read more on how to utilise Playwright Test best in the [official documentation](https://playwright.dev/docs/writing-tests).

 {{<info >}}